sakim5027/SeulAnKim.github.io/project/_posts/2022-01-13-GameCrawler.md

 7. Share the information in Discord Chat Room if any of the plans needs to be modified

 **[ PR Form ]**
-[Server/Client] / Issue number / Issue title
+[Server/Client] Issue number/Issue title

 **[ Commit message Form ]**
-Issue Number / Issue title / feature details created or modified
+Issue Number/Issue title/feature details created or modified

 **[ Branch Name Form ]**
 feature_issue number

 **[ Variable Name Form ]**
-camelCase, if related to DB, table name + column name
+camelCase/ if related to DB, table name + column name

 **[ File & Constructor Name Form ]**
 Name it according to the page name